 Look at your Search History table.
 This shows you every search you have carried out so far.
-[You may want/need to press the 'Expand' button on the right had side to see all of your results]

-Identify all the searches you carried out about cognitive behavioural therapy and tick the box to the left of every set.
+Identify all the searches you carried out about traditional birth attendants and tick the box to the left of every set.

 Click on the OR button